doctorfree/Asciiville/README.md

 	-x indicates use xfce4 terminal emulator
 	-y indicates use ranger as the default command
-	-z indicates use neomutt as the default command ASCIImatics animation options:
+	-z indicates use neomutt as the default command

+ASCIImatics animation options:
-	-a indicates play audio during ASCIImatics display
+	-A indicates use Art Images scenes in ASCIImatics display -a indicates play audio during ASCIImatics display
 	-b indicates use backup audio during ASCIImatics display -j indicates use Julia Set scenes in ASCIImatics display